raynamharris/jobs/README.md

 To the Chan Zuckerberg Initiative,

 I am interested in the Project Manager career opportunity with the Open Science and Science in Society programs at CZI.

 I have a PhD in Cell and Molecular Biology and a decade of experience managing open science projects.
 I enjoy making discoveries and teaching science, but I believe my greatest contributions to science and society are my ability to empower others to make and share discoveries that advance our understanding of biological processes.

 As an undergraduate, I pursued a degree in Biochemistry because I was fascinated by the beauty of chemical processes and the complex biological systems they regulated.
 I enjoyed drawing chemical structures and solving chemical equations.
 After graduation, I worked as a full-time Teaching Specialist in the Organic Chemistry Department where I gained experience teaching hands-on laboratory experiments.
 I dreamed of discovering new chemical compounds in the rainforest and coral reefs.
 After graduation, I pursued a post-baccalaureate internship in Costa Rica where I used both my SCUBA diving skills and molecular laboratory training to contribute to a multi-disciplinary research effort to discover biomedical relevant fungi in the ocean.
-From 2008 to 2017 I worked as a lab technician and then a graduate student in Hans Hofmann’s lab at The University of Texas.
-As a technical, I combined laboratory and teaching expertise to work on several collaborative projects and train other scientists.
-During this time, I presented our research at numerous conferences around the world, developed and taught numerous workshops, co-authored 20 scientific publications, and wrote numerous blog posts.
-My research broadly focused on understanding the neural and molecular processes that regulate animal behavior.
-I embraced open-science during this time and used R for reproducible data analysis.
-All of my thesis research is available on GitHub, and my thesis chapters can be easily read online at https://www.raynamharris.com/Thesis/.
-During graduate school, I also served as the Training and Outreach Coordinator for the Center for Computational Biology and Bioinformatics.
-Genomic sequencing was on the rise, but training in bioinformatics was lagging.
-To fill this gap, I organized a series of workshops and four annual symposia to bring together scientists, engineers, and medical doctors who were using similar tools to solve diverse problems.
-By building relationships across academic disciplines and into industry, government, medicine, I was able to foster new collaborations and promote the transfer of knowledge.
-I started conducting post-workshop assessments and writing blog posts to communicate my interpretation, but I needed guidance on best practices.
-A colleague introduced me to the non-profit organization Software Carpentry (which later merged with Data Carpentry for form The Carpentries) and I became an avid volunteer.
-I instructed workshops, mentored and trained new instructors, served on the Board of Directors, and collaboratively developed new lessons.
-Through these experiences, I became skilled at managing online communities and serving as a liaison between sub-communities.
-After completing my Ph.D., I joined Dr. Titus Brown's lab as a technical liaison for the Data Commons Pilot Phase Consortium (DCPPC), focusing on communication and community engagement.
-The DCPPC consisted of about 500 scientists, engineers, developers, and funders from over a dozen institutions whose common goal was to build cloud-based infrastructure that would make biomedical data more findable, accessible, interoperable, and reusable (FAIR).
-I co-authored onboarding documentation, co-organized in-person meetings, facilitated webinars, conducted online retrospectives, and beta-tested software.
-The long-term benefits of our community-building efforts are evidenced by numerous collaborative projects that have continued years after the initial funding period ended.
-Dr. Rebecca Calisi-Rodríguez and I were brought together to make science videos about the DCPPC.
-Then she hired me to work on a science communication project funded by National Geographic and an NIH-funded project investigating the neural and molecular basis of parental care in pigeons.
-For the latter project, I developed an R Shiny application to allow rapid exploration of a very large, open RNA-seq dataset.
-This software can be easily and freely accessed online at https://raynamharris.shinyapps.io/musicalgenes/.

 [Click here to read the full letter](./2021-03-01_CZI_letter.md) or [click here to view the included CV.](./2021-03-01_CZI_CV.pdf)